 - Juice of half a lemon

 Salmon is a rich source of long chain omega 3 fatty acids which are needed for a healthy heart and to help prevent inflammation.
 It is recommended that at least one portion of oily fish is eaten per week to supply these important fatty acids.
 The rice is a good source of complex carbohydrates which are needed for energy.
 The mushrooms are a good source of potassium which can help counterbalance salt (sodium) intake and prevent high blood pressure.

-Place the salmon in a frying pan, add 6tbsp water and bring to the boil.
-Cover and simmer for 8 mins or until the fish is opaque and cooked through.
+- Place the salmon in a frying pan, add 6tbsp water and bring to the boil.
+Cover and simmer for 8 mins or until the fish is cooked through.
 Transfer to a plate, remove any skin and break the flesh into flakes.
 Set aside.

 - Heat a wok over high heat and add half the oil.
 Beat the eggs and add to the pan, cook, stirring until the egg is scrambled.
 Transfer to a plate.
 Wipe out the wok, return it to the heat and when hot, add the remaining oil.
 Add the mushrooms and stir fry for 2 mins until softened.

 - Add the rice, peas, salmon, eggs, soy sesame and lemon juice and gently stir to mix.
 Heat until piping hot before serving.